Definition / Meaning

-An income bond is defined as a debt instrument whereby the issuer agrees to pay the principal but the coupon payments are subject to available earnings.
+An income bond is defined as a debt instrument whereby the issuer agrees to pay the principal, but the coupon payments are subject to available earnings.
 In other words, the issuer is liable to pay the coupon payments only when it has income in its financial statements.
 From an issuer’s point of view, such bonds are very beneficial as it makes available capital easily without any interest obligations.
-On the contrary, it is not a preferred instrument for the investor.
-Because he will have to bear an additional uncertainty of generation of income by the issuer.
+On the contrary, it is not a preferred instrument for the investor because he will have to bear an additional uncertainty of the generation of income by the issuer.

 Corporate Bonds and Income Bonds

-As we know most of the corporates and governments issue bonds regularly and there is a big market available for all such bonds.
+As we know, most corporates and governments issue bonds regularly, and there is a big market available for all such bonds.
 Moreover, a heavy volume of trade happens in those bonds.
-All these bonds carry a coupon rate/ interest payment rate.
+All these bonds carry a coupon rate/interest payment rate.
 And, the corporates and the governments promise to pay the interest as per the coupon rates regularly at the defined intervals.
 All these bonds are further guaranteed for payment of principal as per the issue terms.
 In summary, all these bonds regularly pay the interest and principal on maturity.
 Depending upon the financial strength and their track record with regard to the timely payment of interest and principal, these bonds carry ratings by the credit rating agencies.

-Similarly, in the case of Income Bonds, the bonds also carry the coupon rate and are guaranteed for repayment of the Principal on maturity.
+Similarly, in the case of Income Bonds, the bonds also carry the coupon rate.
+And are guaranteed for repayment of the Principal on maturity.
 However, the issuer has no obligation or compulsion to pay the interest regularly.
-Provided the income is not sufficient to take care of the interest obligations during that period.
+Provided the income is insufficient to take care of the interest obligations during that period.
 Thus, the interest payment remains uncertain for the investors.
 Moreover, usually, neither it has a provision to carry over the unpaid interest portion.

 Income Bonds vs. Preference Shares

-Income bonds look very similar to preference shares with respect to payment of regular dividends.
-So in both cases, if the income is not sufficient to pay then the interest (for Income Bonds) or dividend (for Preference Shares) payment is not compulsory for the company.
+Income bonds look very similar to preference shares with respect to the payment of regular dividends.
+So in both cases, if the income is not sufficient to pay, then the interest (for Income Bonds) or dividend (for Preference Shares) payment is not compulsory for the company.

-However, in preference shares, if the dividend is not paid in a particular year, then the unpaid dividend for that year will be accumulated and paid in the subsequent year when there is a sufficient income.
-This is not the case with income Bond and this is how they are different from each other.
-Although it is all about structuring an instrument because after all it is similar to an agreement between two parties and it can be structured as per the convenience of the two.
+However, in preference shares, if the dividend is not paid in a particular year, then the unpaid dividend for that year will be accumulated.
+And paid in the subsequent year when there is a sufficient income.
+This is not the case with income Bond, and this is how they are different from each other.
+However, it is all about structuring an instrument because, after all, it is similar to an agreement between two parties, and it can be structured as per the convenience of the two.

 Benefits to Issuer